yurii-tsiurpita/fincounter-api/README.md

 # Fincounter API

-#### To run the app without cloning the source code, just run the `docker-compose.yml` with command:
+#### To run the app without cloning the source code, just execute the `docker-compose.yml` with command:
 ```
 docker compose up -d fincounter-api
 ```